 Q: Does this work with all carriers?

 A: The service works throughout the United States and some territories.
 99 percent of U.S. mobile subscribers are covered.
-If you have a pay-as-you-go plan with carriers such as Virgin Mobile, you may not be able to receive alert messages and is a limitation of those carriers, not the service or service provider.
+If you have a pay-as-you-go plan with carriers such as Virgin Mobile, you may not be able to receive alert messages due to a limitation of those carriers, not the service or service provider.

-Q: What if I change carriers or phone number?
+Q: What if I change carriers or my phone number?